 Here's the important part: You need to do this stuff with only your own family, not with other people.
 Kids and families must practice social distancing and not gather in groups.

 The other important thing to remember is what's open and what's closed.
 In most Seattle-area municipalities, park spaces and trails are open — but double check where you are.
-Playgrounds are generally closed or not advised to visit.
-The city of Seattle has closed sports courts and athletic fields to discourage organized games and pick-up games.
+Playgrounds, athletic fields, picnic shelters and other facilities — including restrooms — are generally closed.
 It may still be okay for individual families to play catch or kick a ball on athletic fields, while practicing social distancing, of course, if other families are doing the same thing in another part of the field.

 Update: In a head-scratching move, Seattle Parks closed parking lots at some of its largest parks, though the parks grounds remain open.
 The affected parks are Green Lake, Lincoln Park, Golden Gardens, Magnuson Park, Gas Works Park, Seward Park, Discovery Park and Alki Beach.
 The parking lot closures begin March 25.
 Seattle Parks indicated city residents should visit their neighborhood parks, but many neighborhood parks are too small to provide the wide-open spaces needed for social distancing, or for families to pursue the exercise activities specifically encouraged by Gov. Inslee.

-- Washington State Parks are also closed, as of March 25.
+- Washington State Parks: most have reopened as of May 5, after being closed since March 25.

-- Washington State Department of Natural Resources-managed lands are closed to recreation.
+- Washington State Department of Natural Resources-managed lands have reopened as of May 5.

-- Road access to Mount Rainier National Park and Olympic National Park are closed.
+- Road access to Mount Rainier National Park and Olympic National Park is closed; federally managed lands (such as forest service lands) are also closed.

 Check out some ideas below for getting outside and staying active with your family — it can only help during these anxious times.